Fiberglass Fly Rods - Epic FastGlass®

 Unidirectional S-2 Glass

-Unidirectional S-2 Glass is a modern composite material that exhibits high damage tolerance, high tensile strength, high flexural strength and is extremely well suited to advanced fly rod construction.
+Zentron S-2 Glass is a modern composite material that exhibits very high damage tolerance, high tensile strength, high flexural strength and is extremely well suited to advanced fly rod construction.

 Modern unidirectional S-2 Glass is primarily used in the construction of wind turbine blades, helicopter rotor blades and militarily aircraft.
 The Sikorsky Helicopter Corporation even have a patent on it's use.
 We use it in our fly rods for the very same reasons.